R-Bot: An LLM-based Query Rewrite System: Introduction

-Recent advances in large language models (\llms) have shown superiority in understanding natural language and code, as well as reasoning ability~\cite{hu2024minicpm,achiam2023gpt,du2024evaluating,imani2023mathprompter}.
-As \llms can capture the query rewrite capabilities by pre-training from database forums and codes, encompassing both the direct rewriting ability of applying a rule and the indirect rewriting ability to draw inspiration from multiple dependent rules, we can leverage \llms to guide the query rewrite.
+Recent advances in large language models (\llms) have shown superiority in understanding natural language and code, as well as reasoning ability~\cite{hu2024minicpm,achiam2023gpt,du2024evaluating,imani2023mathprompter,zheng2024revolutionizing,liu2024survey,fan2024combining,li2024dawn,zhou2025cracksql,li2025data+,wang2025idatalake,wang2025aop,zhou2025cracking,sun2025data}.
+As \llms can capture the query rewrite capabilities by pre-training from database forums and codes, encompassing both the direct rewriting ability of applying a rule and the indirect rewriting ability to draw inspiration from multiple dependent rules, we can leverage \llms to guide the query rewrite, particularly for slow queries that often remain as bottlenecks.

-To realize this ambition, we aim to develop an {\it \llm-based query rewrite system} with two main advantages: \emph{\textit{$(i)$ High Quality.}} On one hand, our system can figure out the potential rules indirectly related to the query (e.g., ones that become applicable only after applying other rules).
-On the other hand, our system can understand the interrelations among rules and generate an effective sequence of rules for holistic improvements. \emph{\textit{$(ii)$ High Robustness.}} Compared to conventional learning-based approaches, our system using \llms benefits from extensive pre-training, endowing it with superior adaptability and robustness.
+To realize this {target}, we aim to develop an {\it \llm-based query rewrite system} with {three} main advantages: \emph{\textit{(1) High Quality.}} On one hand, our system can figure out the potential rules that have implicit relations with the query (e.g., ones that become applicable only after applying other rules).
+On the other hand, our system can understand the interrelations among rules and generate an effective sequence of rules for holistic improvements. \emph{\textit{(2) Zero-Shot Robustness.}} Unlike conventional learning-based approaches that are limited to in-distribution data~\cite{zhou2021learned,zhou2023learned}, our system harnesses \llms, whose extensive pre-training empowers it to adapt to new datasets seamlessly without the need for additional retraining. \emph{\textit{(3) Executability and Equivalence.}} Our system ensures the rewritten query is both executable and functionally equivalent to the original one, as it performs query rewrite by selecting and ordering well-crafted rewrite rules from established query optimization engines, rather than directly rewriting the queries via \llms.

 However, directly utilizing \llms for query rewrite proves to be ineffective due to their tendency for hallucination~\cite{huang2023survey}.
 For example, despite being pre-trained on a vast corpus of query rewrite data (e.g., Stack Overflow~\cite{stackoverflow}), employing the advanced \llm GPT-4 to directly rewrite queries in DSB benchmark~\cite{ding2021dsb} yielded only a 5.3\% success rate, which is significantly low.
 This highlights two primary challenges associated with leveraging \llm for query rewrite.